hnyu/taac/README.md

 The entire TASAC algorithm is implemented in the file `<ALF_ROOT>/alf/algorithms/tasac_algrothm.py`.

 ## Troubleshooting
 * Sometimes running a job complains not finding [rsync](https://linux.die.net/man/1/rsync) (ALF uses rsync to backup training code), you just need to first install it and try again.
+Or simply append the flag `--nostore_snapshot` when launching the job.
+* "ModuleNotFoundError: No module named 'cnest'": In the case `cnest` is somehow missing, try
+    ```bash
+    cd <ALF_ROOT>; pip install -e ./alf/nest/cnest
+    ```
+* CARLA "Fail to start server": just give it another try.

 ## Reference
 If you use our TASAC algortihm, please consider citing